Rated “best outdoor camp in the country” by Outside Magazine

 The Employee Experience

-As a summer camp staff member, you will have opportunities to teach, learn, experience the grandeur of Colorado, and develop your leadership and technical skills while influencing the lives of campers.
+As a summer camp staff member, you will have opportunities to teach, learn, and develop your leadership and technical skills while influencing the lives of others.

 First and foremost, our staff needs to have a strong desire to work with children.
 While the days are long and the work is hard, the rewards are indescribable, as you are an integral part of the campers' lives, helping them grow and develop as individuals within the camp community.
 Very few jobs provide so many opportunities for leadership, impact, and meaningful work as a summer at Sanborn.

-Mountain summits, horse trips, Aspen groves, tents, and cabins...
+Summiting Colorado's highest peaks, horse packing trips over rugged terrain, rafting the Arkansas river, rock climbing and fishing in the south platte...
 These are just some of the places where camp happens.
 Real opportunities for challenge, appropriate risk-taking and leadership make camp so much more than just "a place to go for the summer".
 Hard and soft skills are practiced and developed while experiencing the beauty of the Colorado wilderness.

 Being in the outdoors and making a real connection with nature is more important than ever.
 Disconnecting from the ever-increasing rush of technological stimulation and electronic overload is vital.
 Camp provides this opportunity, and the campers (and staff!) benefit in so many ways.
 Watching the sun set behind the mountains, getting lost in the uncountable stars of the Milky Way Galaxy or being mesmerized by the grace and power of a soaring redtail hawks are just a few examples of how we connect with nature at camp.